NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Muskmelon

-1. European cantaloupe (Cucumis melo cantalupensis) derives its name from the Italian papal village of "Cantalup" and features lightly-ribbed, pale green skin that looks quite different from the North American cantaloupe.
+1. European cantaloupe (Cucumis melo cantalupensis) gets its name from the Italian papal village of "Cantalup."
+It features lightly-ribbed, pale green skin, distinct from the North American cantaloupe.
+Galia melon and charentais belong to this category.

-8 amazing Health Benefits of Cantaloupe
+8 Incredible Health Benefits of Cantaloupe

 See the table below for in depth analysis of nutrients: